Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 Export DigitalOcean API access token

-Once created, copy the token for safe keeping and export it as a variable.
+Once created, copy the token for safekeeping and export it as a variable.

 # DigitalOcean personal access token